AnaLopezMurillo/a04-APIs/README.md

 All icons and graphics were hand-drawn using Adobe Illustrator.

 ## Run Instructions:
 Clone repository and run index.html with live server.
-Website may take a few seconds to build.
+Please note that website may take a few seconds to build.

 ## APIs used:
 [Open-Meteo](https://open-meteo.com/)